-Classic, inoffensive and refined.
-A leather watch strap adds a huge touch of taste of class without the bling.
+Classic, inoffensive, and refined.
+A leather watch strap adds a huge touch of taste and class without the bling.
 Paired with a kindly round face, they’re versatile, comfortable and should last for years.

 There are just far too many brands and models to choose between here, with prices ranging from £40 to well, as much as you could imagine.

 Given the choice, we’d be splashing out around £1,000 on the sublime Junghan’s Meister.
 On the other side of the spectrum, Timex has a nifty Easy Reader for under £50, while Brathwait offers some superb minimalist renditions in the £100 region.

 The square (rectangular, in truth) watch face is a real throwback to the 1980s and early 1990s.
 There’s something a little formidable about this style of watch.
 It commands respect and is easy to visualise as part of a discerning office outfit.

 But these days they often feature in more casual outfits too, as they add a strong dash of power to the most leisurely of looks.

 The quintessential style of square face watch is by Seiko, retailing at £150.
 An article on watches wouldn’t be complete however, without a nod of the head to TAG Heuer, whose Monaco model is also a fantastic, but expensive choice at £1,750.

 Stainless steel watches look at their best with a button-down dress shirt or as part of a suit.
 However, given their durability, they’ve transcended business wear and are now seen with any kind of outfit.